 Mammograms can be:

-2) Digital, 2-Dimensional, known as “Full Field Digital Mammogram” (FFDM), which uses a dedicated electronic detector system to computerize and display the x-ray information (Fig. 2).
+1) Digital, 2-dimensional, known as a “Full Field Digital Mammogram” (FFDM), 2D mammogram or digital mammogram, uses a dedicated electronic detector system to computerize and display the x-ray information (Fig. 1).

 Courtesy of Drs.
 Wendie and Jeremy Berg